giacomopj/py-package-template/README.md

       git add poetry.lock
       git commit -m "Added <newdependency>"

+  Such addition implies re-building the Docker image

 - How to generate automatic documentation from the code in a specific format <myformat> (e.g. html) (\*):

       sphinx-build -b <myformat> src/ docs/<myformat>/

-  (\*) If it is not executable from the host OS, this command might be excuted from the bash shell within the Docker container for the Tester stage
+  (\*) If it is not executable from the host OS, this command might be excuted from the bash shell within the container for the Tester image

 - How to commit and push code without pre-commit hooks: